tesar-tech/BlazorStaticMinimalBlog/Content/Blog/first-post.md

 ---
-title: Creating with Heart - A Introduction to Ethical Design 💖
+title: Creating with Heart - An Introduction to Ethical Design 💖
 lead: A short introduction to Ethical Design and how to incorporate it into your work flow
 published: 2024-03-09
 tags: [ethical-design]